Juventus-Mooca (CPTM): History

 With the implementation of São Paulo Railway in 1867, many residential and industrial urban agglomerations were formed around it, instigating the creation of new station (besides the original ones predicted).
 On 20 October 1892, the beer factory Bavária de Henrique Stupakoff & Cia. was built.
 Located by the railway in Mooca, in a farmhouse belonging to the engineer and surveyor Daniel Fox, the Bavária factory increase the people and cargo traffic in the region.
 Thus, São Paulo Railway implanted Mooca station next to the factory, opened by São Paulo Railway on 7 September 1898.

 The movement in Mooca station grew as other factories were built around it, being one of the main railway warehouses in São Paulo.

-During the Paulista Revolt of 1924, the station's yard was bombed, resulting in great damage to the installations.
+During the São Paulo Revolt of 1924, the station's yard was bombed, resulting in great damage to the installations.
 The increase of factory activities brought a larger amount of passenger, turning the station edification built in 1898 obsolete with time.
 After the nationalization of the railway in 1946, a slow modernization project was executed through American financing.

 A new building was built and opened in 1960, being the current station installation.
 With the decrease of factory activity in its surroundings and frequent floodings which stop the train traffic in the region, the station loss its importance and passengers.
 Since 1 June 1984, it's operated by CPTM.

 The lack of accessibility to the station is a frequent target of complaints from local residents.